Visit our AMS COVID-19 page for educational and professional resources and scheduling updates

 Director of Education

 Learning mathematics is a critical gateway to many fields of study, careers, and other opportunities.
-To meet this challenge, teaching mathematics has become more complex than ever, as our community turns its attention more toward what we want our students to learn, rather than what we need to teach.
-Our burgeoning commitment to welcome all students into our classrooms with equitable and meaningful opportunities to learn mathematics, an ever-growing body of research about math teaching and learning, and new technologies are giving instructors new tools to provide all students with access to high-quality and meaningful education.
+Teaching mathematics has become more complex than ever, as our community turns its attention toward evidence-based practices to ensure that all our students have high-quality, equitable and meaningful opportunities to learn mathematics.

 We compiled this list of resources to provide you with evidence-based and hands-on information to help you engage your students in successful learning experiences.
 Are there other topics or tools you'd like to see here?
 Let us know!

-In addition to what you teach, the practices and environment of your classroom are critical to student learning, persistence, and engagement. more . . .
+In addition to what you teach, the practices and environment of your classroom are critical to student learning, persistence, and engagement.
+The resources in this section provide a wealth of detail about evidence-based practices. more . . .

 The College Mathematics Instructor Development Source (CoMInDS) is a resource for professional development for instructors, by providing improved access to resources for college mathematics instructor development and creating durable versions of the existing informal networks.